maczbal/SZTE-Actigraphy/README.md

 # SZTE-MIT-Actigraphy
 Python-based web application to preprocess and convert actigraphic triaxial acceleration signals into activity data, and to spectrally analyse them.
-The software is the work of Máté Miklós Perényi-Rimai for his bachelor thesis titled "Aktigráfiás jelek feldolgozását és spektrális analízisét végző webalkalmazás fejlesztése Python környezetben" (2024) under the supervision of Gergely Vadai and Bálint Maczák from the Department of Technical Infromatics, University of Szeged, Hungary.
+The software is the work of **Máté Miklós Perényi-Rimai** for his bachelor thesis titled "Aktigráfiás jelek feldolgozását és spektrális analízisét végző webalkalmazás fejlesztése Python környezetben" (2024) under the supervision of **Gergely Vadai** and **Bálint Maczák** from the **Department of Technical Infromatics, University of Szeged, Hungary**.

 # Citing
-If one uses this software, please refer to our article where we collected, categorized and compared the different activity calculation methods prevalent in the literature:<br/>B. Maczák, G. Vadai, A. Dér, I. Szendi and Z. Gingl, "Detailed analysis and comparison of different activity metrics", PLOS ONE 16 (2021), e0261718, https://doi.org/10.1371/journal.pone.0261718
+If one uses this software, please refer to our article where we collected, categorized and compared the different activity calculation methods prevalent in the literature:<br/>**B. Maczák, G. Vadai, A. Dér, I. Szendi and Z. Gingl, "Detailed analysis and comparison of different activity metrics", PLOS ONE 16 (2021), e0261718, https://doi.org/10.1371/journal.pone.0261718**

 # How to use
 The program can be converted into stand-alone executable with PyInstaller by executing the following command in terminal:<br/>